 "Don't you recognize her?
 That's Brynn.
 The Burns own this place.
 I didn't realize they owned it when I spoke with the manager.
 She can be a spoiled brat, but she knows her stuff when it comes to horses.
 She's taught me a lot already."

-"Yes, I'm sure she has," she said with a tinge of sarcasm.
+"Yes, I'm sure she has," Darci said with a tinge of sarcasm.

 He rested his chin in his hand, staring into her eyes.
 "So what's the deal with you?
 Are you still in school?"